 The owner is deceased and his probate is a limited judgment the PR can't sell or transfer the titles without court approval.
 There are co-owners on one title that can't sell their interest due to this limited judgment on one probate co-owner.
-The probate refuses to dismiss the co-owners need relief...
+The probate refuses to dismiss the co-owners...
 Read more »

 My dad was murdered in lake havasu city, AZ, I live in OR..OR doesnt really help because the crime wasnt committed here, AZ has done very little more than make me feel even more confused, alone, lost, rejected, wrong for needing help/having questions & having absolutely no idea of what i can or...
 Read more »

 There probably is, but it would be time consuming to find those few who do.
 That said, you do not need an Oregon attorney, you need an AZ one that does wrongful death.
 Just do a Google search for wrongful death attorney in the closest bigger city and then make some calls.

 A court an hour and a half from me that I have a debt with lists three different phone numbers to call them at but all three numbers when called say either "your call cannot be completed at this time" or "this number has been disconnected".
 I can't take time off work to...
 Read more »

 No. You will have a personal injury lawsuit just like you would in any type of car accident, but you have to do what is called a tort claim notice if the government agency is an Oregon State or Local Agency and that notice needs to be sent out within 180 days of the accident or you lose your...Read more »

 sends paperwork for me to sign stating property appraised at $40.000 I look in county records find property valued at $80.000 collusion??? how do I address courts about this.what motion must I file to have executor removed and oldest son become executor?